-- We have included come case studies in the Student Pack (Sheet 7 and 8) to illustrate how students could present their results and describe their findings. - The class could combine the results and produce a poster, to compare their results, with the results from one of our case studies - were they the same results or different, why? - Students could consider 'what next?'
+- We have included come case studies in the Student Pack (Sheet 7 and 8) to illustrate how students could present their results and describe their findings. - The class could combine the results and produce a poster, to compare their results, with the results from one of our case studies were they the same results or different, why? - Students could consider 'what next?'
 How can individuals and communities make a difference to protect the best clean water sites?
-We've produced a follow on pack with more information which is available from our website: freshwaterhabitats.org.uk/bfer-lps-citizen-science-testing-the-water. - They could produce a leaflet which describes their results, and what they would do to make a difference to clean water for wildlife in their neighbourhood.
+We've produced a follow on pack with more information which is available from our website: freshwaterhabitats.org.uk/projects/thameswaterforwildlife. - \circ They could produce a leaflet which describes their results, and what they would do to make a difference to clean water for wildlife in their neighbourhood.

-If students produce a report, poster or leaflet would we love to see them and we'll be posting some of the best examples on the Testing the Water website freshwaterhabitats.org.uk/bfer-lps-citizen-science-testing-the-water Please send to Anne Carter acarter@freshwaterhabitats.org.uk
+If students produce a report, poster or leaflet would we love to see them and we'll be posting some of the best examples on the Clean Water for Wildlife website http://freshwaterhabitats.org.uk/projects/thameswaterforwildlife/schools